 From Northampton, tenor Alan Schneider will perform the role of Mario Cavaradossi, an artist, free-thinker, and the lover of Tosca.
 Schneider has appeared in opera, operetta, and music theater productions with many companies in his native New England and elsewhere.

 Baritone Stan Norsworthy will perform the role of Baron Scarpia, the Roman Chief of Police, who plots to possess Tosca and execute Cavaradossi.
-He has had an extensive and distinguished career in the U.S. and Europe, both as a baritone and a heldentenor.
-He lives and teaches in Chester.

 The supporting cast for "Tosca" all have local ties, and are of varied backgrounds: a clown; a conductor, singer and teacher; an 11 year-old; a musicologist; three are novices to operatic singing.
 The supporting cast includes; baritone Cailin Marcel Manson, Director of Music at The Putney School, as the Sacristan; Javier Luengo-Garrido as Cesare Angelloti; Patrick Donnelly; and Preston Forchion.